evildmp/diataxis-documentation-framework/compass.rst

      - acquisition of skill
      - explanation

 The compass can be applied equally to user situations that need documentation, or to documentation itself that perhaps needs to be moved or improved.
-Like many good tools, it's surprising banal.
+Like many good tools, it's surprisingly banal.

 To use the compass, just two questions need to be asked: *action or cognition?* *acquisition or application?*